bbtsws/ts/section-1-primitives/README.md

 ## [Lab 1](lab1)

 ### What you'll be working with
-- primitive types
+- Basic types
-- type inference
+- Type inference
-- type checks
+- Type checks

 ## [Lab 2](lab2)